 As requested by international customers, Diehl Controls opens new production facilities abroad in quick succession, starting with Diehl Controls (Nanjing) in China in 2001.
 This is followed by Diehl Controls Mexico in Querétaro two years later, and reaches its provisional highlight in 2006 with the opening of its own development center in Poland.

 Diehl’s centenary is celebrated by the family and company, along with customers and partners from all over the world, in Nuremberg.
 Several thousands long-time staff are also invited, representing all of the group’s employees around the globe.
-The festivities of course revolve around Karl Diehl, the company’s senior partner, who uses the anniversary as an opportunity to transfer chairmanship of the supervisory board to his eldest son, Werner Diehl.
+The festivities of course revolve around Karl Diehl, the company’s senior head, who uses the anniversary as an opportunity to transfer chairmanship of the supervisory board to his eldest son, Werner Diehl.

 With 555 passengers and a range of 14,800 kilometers, the Airbus’ new A380 commercial jet will set new standards in rapid intercontinental travel, comfort, profitability and eco-friendliness.
 In 2003, Diehl is awarded the contract to build an entire series of important base systems, ranging from cockpit equipment to flight controls, to cabin systems.
 The new door control developments performed in Frankfurt see fully automatic passenger doors used on an aircraft for the first time.